-Join Lisa Bock for an in-depth discussion in this video Navigating security zones, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Navigating security zones, part of IT Security Foundations: Core Concepts.

 - Websites can be assigned to a security zone which have different default security levels that determine what kind of content might be blocked for that site.
 You can customize the settings for each zone to decide, for example, not allowing ActiveX controls to run automatically.
 You can change your security zone settings or add or remove a site from a security zone.
 If you open Internet Explorer, and over in the upper right-hand corner, you'll see Tools.